VIZL-23/MINI-PROJECTS/PYTHON-HANDCRICKET/README.md

-This repo is for my basic python projects
+This is a replica of popular indie handcricket game Refined using AI